Tree Preservation Ordinance makes the headlines!

 Today, other cities are doing better by their trees.
 Atlanta, Austin, Portland, Vancouver, B.C. —why, even development-crazy Vancouver, Washington — have much stronger protections than Seattle.
 In all of those cities, a homeowner must obtain a permit to remove a tree above a certain size, and must replace the tree.
 Portland even has an “inch per inch” rule, requiring that the size of the tree replacement correspond with the size of the one lost, further protecting large trees.
 Not so in Seattle.

-TreePAC has been participating in a study group led by Steve Zemke of Friends of the Urban Forest created to get a good Urban Forest Protection Ordinance passed in Seattle.
+2017 – TreePAC has been participating in a study group led by Steve Zemke of Friends of Seattle’s Urban Forest created to get a good Urban Forest Protection Ordinance passed in Seattle.
 See below.

 The group has been having a series of discussions about what should be in an ordinance as well as looking at what other cities are doing.
-A good source of information on other tree ordinances and guidelines for drafting a tree ordinance can be found at the websitewww.friends.urbanforests.org.
+A good source of information on other tree ordinances and guidelines for drafting a tree ordinance can be found at the website www.friends.urbanforests.org.
 Here are some of the issues we felt needed to be in a new ordinance.
-We welcome your feedback on issues important to you and that you think should be included.
-Please look over the list and tell us what you think.
-Thanks.

 1. Require permits to remove trees on both public and private property so we can keep better track of tree loss and gain.
 Require 2 week posting of tree removals as SDOT currently does.

 2. An absolute minimal condition is no net loss of trees in any year as stated in Seattle’s Comprehensive Plan.